 How to Plot Histogram from List of Data in Python?

-You can use the following basic syntax to plot a histogram from a list of data in Python:
+You can use the following basic syntax to plot a histogram from a list of data in Python, illustrating the necessary imports and function calls:

 import matplotlib.pyplot as plt